angakh/vatchesblog/_posts/2023-10-17-ai-the-new-challenge-for-venture-capital-firms.md

 ---
+author: Vatché
+category: venture-capital
+date: 2023-10-17
+description: Exploring how AI is creating similar startup ideas and the challenges this poses for venture capital firms when evaluating investments in an increasingly homogenized innovation landscape.
+img: posts/20231017/lala-azizli-OFZUaeYKP3k-unsplash-1536x1024.jpg
 layout: post
 read_time: true
 show_date: true
+tags:
+- Artificial Intelligence
+- Business & Innovation
-title: "AI: The New Challenge for Venture Capital Firms"
+title: 'AI: The New Challenge for Venture Capital Firms'
-date: 2023-10-17
-img: posts/20231017/lala-azizli-OFZUaeYKP3k-unsplash-1536x1024.jpg
-tags: [ai, startups, vc, venture-capital, entrepreneurship, innovation]
-category: venture-capital
-author: Vatché
-description: "Exploring how AI is creating similar startup ideas and the challenges this poses for venture capital firms when evaluating investments in an increasingly homogenized innovation landscape."
 ---

 I have been talking to a lot of VC firms lately and I thought of something that I would love your feedback on.
 Do you think AI is going to create a wave of ideas that are similar in nature?